“This post may contain affiliate links. Please read my disclosure for more info.

 YNAB or You Need a Budget

-YNAB likes to say they “give every dollar a job“. so in other words, it’s a zero-based budget.
-It’ll prompt you to budget every dollar of income, right down to zero.
+YNAB or You Need a Budget, likes to say they “give every dollar a job”.
+So in other words, it’s a zero-based budget tracker.
+It’ll prompt you to budget every dollar of your monthly income.

 Some of the features I like are:

-- It’s flexible to get started, letting you add or edit categories to fit your own situation.
+- You add or edit categories to fit your own financial situation.

-- It gives you a nice summary at the top of the screen, with your total cash flow for the month, the total you’ve budgeted for the month, and your total monthly activity.
+- There’s a summary at the top of the screen, with the total you’ve budgeted until the end of the month, and your total expenses for the month.

-- You can import transactions straight from your bank.
-Once the transactions are imported, then you’ll need to assign them to categories.
+- You can import transactions straight from your bank account.
+Once the transactions are imported, you’ll be prompted to assign them to categories.

 - You can split imported transactions into multiple categories – for instance, $100 to Target might be split between your food and household categories.